Sagopa Kajmer: 2010–2021: Bendeki Sen, Saydam Odalar and Kalp Hastası

 On 6 May 2014, together with Birol Giray (BeeGee), he released the song "Abrakadabra" free of charge on internet.
 He also composed Cem Adrian's song "Artık Bitti" and served as a backing vocalist on it.
 In the early months of 2015, he shared the beats for some of his songs on YouTube and released the beats for his 1998-2001 songs under the name Underground Years on the platform.
 On 17 June 2015, his new song, "Bilmiyorum", was released on YouTube.
 On 12 November 2015, his second mutual work with Birol Giray "Naber" was released together with a music video.
 In March 2016, it was announced on his official website that he was working on a new song, titled "Tecrübe", together DJ Tarkan.
 On 31 December 2016, his song "366.Gün" was released on Koleraflow YouTube channel.
 In 2017, he released "Ne Kaybederdin" on his official YouTube channel.
 On 23 August 2017, Sagopa Kajmer announced on his official Twitter account that he was working on a new album and on 1 September 2017 Ahmak Islatan was released.
-On 31 December 2017, he released a new song "Sorun Var" on his YouTube channel.
-On 29 May 2018, the music video for the song was released on YouTube.
+On 31 December 2017, he released a new song "Sorun Var" on his YouTube channel, of which he released the music video of on 29 May 2018 on YouTube.
 On 25 September 2018, Sagopa Kajmer announced on his Instagram account that his new song would be released on 2 October on digital platforms, and one day prior to that on YouTube.
 On 1 October 2018, "Oldu Olanlar" was released on YouTube.
 On his 41st birthday, he released the song "Avutsun Bahaneler".
 On 29 November 2019, Sagopa Kajmer released the EP Sarkastik.
 A music video was also released for its lead single "Toz Taneleri".
 An investigation was started by legal authorities following complaints by the public on the grounds that he encouraged people to smoke by smoking in the music video of the song "Toz Taneleri" published on YouTube.
-He later gave a statement to the Istanbul Chief Public Prosecutor's Office within the scope of the investigation.
+He later gave a statement to the Istanbul Chief Public Prosecutor's Office within the scope of the investigation.On 12 June 2020, he released the song "Siyah", featuring Patron.
+The music video of the song was shared on Patron's official YouTube account.
+On 17 July 2020, Sagopa Kajmer released the song "Bu Sen Değilsin" with Faruk Sabancı on his YouTube channel.
+On August 17, 2020, he released the album "Yunus EP" with the Melankolia Music label.
+On February 19, 2021, he released the album "Tek" (lit.
+Single), in which he compiled and removed the parts his former spouse Kolera sang in their duets with between the years 2005 and 2011.
+On 7 May 2021, he announced on his official Twitter account that his single "Saldırground" was released.
+On November 11, 2022, he released the song "Onlarla Konuşuyorum" with Defkhan.
+The song's official music video was uploaded to Defkhan's YouTube account.
+On 1 July 2021, he released the single "Kim", which he recorded 2018.